 - Attach the first layer of hardboard using 5/8-inch brads.

 - Repeat with the second layer and allow to dry.

-Tip: Make sure that the first layer is the 14 ¼-inch and 8-inch long pieces.
+Tip: Use a tape measure to make sure the first layer is the 14 1/4-inch and 8-inch long pieces.

 - Center and attach two sawtooth picture hangers along the outer trim pieces on adjoining edges of the frame so you can hang the frame vertically and horizontally.